-Going back a few years, we knew from when she was in Reception, that at some point A would need to transition to special school.
+Going back a few years, we knew from when she was in Reception, that at some point A would need to transition to a special school.
 We also knew it would probably be around the time she would be due to move to Key Stage 2.
-We began to research local special schools some time ago, and discovered, to our horror, that the nearest state funded one was an hour away, which would have been pretty unworkable for A. However, at the same time, a brand new independent special school was opening nearby.
-We went and looked round several times and were really impressed.
+We began to research local special schools some time ago and discovered, to our horror, that the nearest state-funded one was an hour away, which would have been pretty unworkable for A. However, at the same time, a brand new independent special school was opening nearby.
+We went and looked around several times and were really impressed.
 When we told our SENDCO about this, we were worried in case she thought this was simply impossible to get it named on the EHCP.
-She not only agreed, but also she just couldn’t see A going to the school an hour away.
+She not only agreed but also she just couldn’t see A going to the school an hour away.

 We began to work, well in advance, to secure this place.
 We worked slowly and steadily, and in the end, despite earlier conversations where the Local Authority had been adamant that this school wasn’t an option, in the end, the officer from the 0-25 team fully agreed.
 No battle was needed.
 The relationship our SENDCO had built with the 0-25 team had paid off.

 The transition itself was arranged between the two schools.
 It involved several trips over the period of a month, sometimes with her TA’s and SENDCO, sometimes just with us.